ansible-collections/community.windows/docs/community.windows.win_dns_zone_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Specifies an list of IP addresses of the master servers of the zone.</div>
+                                            <div>Specifies an list of IP addresses of the primary servers of the zone.</div>
-                                            <div>DNS queries for a forwarded zone are sent to master servers.</div>
+                                            <div>DNS queries for a forwarded zone are sent to primary servers.</div>
                                             <div>Required if l(type=secondary), l(type=forwarder) or l(type=stub), otherwise ignored.</div>
                                             <div>At least one server is required.</div>
                                                         </td>